Matia-R/RavenTrade/ReadMe.txt

 ------------------------------------------------------------------------------------------------------------------

 Our express works for the user login and create account page, however, we were unable to get our user sessions working.
-As a result, many of our user dependent methods won't run properly; so to show our plan.
-We have created all the (post, delete, patch, and get) requests that we plan on using and have outlined what they will do when we have user sessions up and running.
+As a result, many of our user dependent methods won't run properly; so to show our plan we have created all the (post, delete, patch, and get) requests that we plan on using and have outlined what they will do when we have user sessions up and running.
+Note you can login and create an account without issue - only a unique session will not be created on login.